Neal Cassady’s Car

 that comes up fast behind.

-I’m not sure where I’m going but know I’d like to be there
+I’m not sure where I’m going but know I’d like to be

 before this poem’s petrol gauge tells me I’m on empty.